 - 【ECO FRIENDLY】 Bamboo towels help preserve the environment by...

 - 2-Way zipper for easy access

 - Safety tab to protect little chins

-- Multi-functional: Rest combines nightlight, sound machine, and...
+- All-In-One: Rest combines night light, sound machine, and time-to-rise...

 - 【Auto foldable】This stylish mummy bag with magnet to make you fold...